The Big Card Scoring: Wins, Points and Money

 Jokerless: +20

-A player who declares mahjong without jokers and did not play a single and pairs hand.
+A player who declares mahjong without jokers and did not play a single and pairs hand (marked with a “C” on the card).

 Self-picked: +10

-Players who pick their winning tile from the wall.
+Players who pick their winning tile from the wall or complete a joker exchange just prior to declaring mahjong.

 Penalties